MauricioACN/AI-Web-Scraper/README_MODULE.md

 3. **Filter existing products** to avoid re-scraping
 4. **Use threading judiciously** (2-3 workers typically optimal)
 5. **Monitor rate limits** and adjust delays as needed

-## 🤝 Contributing

-This module is designed to be easily extensible:

-- Add new scrapers in `scrapers/`
-- Extend data models in `models/`
-- Add utilities in `utils/`
-- Enhance CLI commands in `cli.py`

-## 📄 License

-This project is for educational and research purposes.
-Please respect Canadian Tire's terms of service and robots.txt when using this scraper.

-## 🆘 Support

-For issues or questions:

-1. Check the troubleshooting section above
-2. Review the examples in `examples.py`
-3. Ensure all dependencies are correctly installed
-4. Verify your environment variables are set

-## 📝 Examples

-See `examples.py` for comprehensive usage examples covering all features of the module.